servomekanism/win-internals/pe-backdoor/notes.md

 ### PE anatomy
-0. RVA: Relative Virtual Address is an offset to some item/table within the file.
+0. `RVA`: Relative Virtual Address is an offset to some item/table within the file.
 When the windows loader maps the file into memory, it maps it to some base address.
 The `Base Address` corresponds to the `RVA` 0.
 Let's say that the loader maps the PE at the base address `10000`.
 If a table within the memory map is at